One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 Published March 21, 202610 min read

-It was 2:47 AM when the first Slack alert fired.
-Then another.
-Then eleven more in under a minute.
-Our payments dashboard was showing duplicate charges — real money, real customers, real chaos.
-Within four minutes I was staring at a terminal trying to figure out how a system that had been running flawlessly for nine months had suddenly decided to reprocess every payment event from the past three hours.
+Four minutes later I'm in a terminal trying to figure out how a system that had been running fine for nine months had suddenly decided to reprocess every payment event from the past three hours.

-The alert read: "Duplicate payment webhook detected — 847 events in 90 seconds."
+The alert read: "Duplicate payment webhook detected: 847 events in 90 seconds."
 Our payment processing service consumed events from a Kafka topic called payment.completed, enriched them, and fired webhooks to merchant integrations.
-Under normal load we saw roughly 40–60 events per minute.
-Now we were seeing 847 in 90 seconds — roughly 14× our peak throughput.
+Normal load was 40 to 60 events per minute.
+We were seeing 847 in 90 seconds, roughly 14x peak throughput.

 First instinct: the payment gateway was retrying.
-I checked their status page — all green.
-I checked our idempotency table — keys were present, so the DB layer was rejecting duplicates at the application level.
-But the webhooks had already fired.
-The merchant callbacks had already gone out.
-Stripe charges had already been attempted.
+Their status page was all green.
+I checked our idempotency table.
+Keys were present, so the DB layer was rejecting duplicates at the application level.
+But the webhooks had already fired, the merchant callbacks had already gone out, the Stripe charges had already been attempted.
+That's when my stomach dropped, because an idempotency table that prevents duplicate records while the side effects have already happened is approximately zero help.

-Our first hour was wasted chasing the wrong culprits:
+The first hour was wasted chasing wrong culprits.

-• The consumer crashing and re-subscribing — the pod logs showed no restarts, no exceptions, no panics.
-The consumer was healthy and happy, merrily processing events.
+• The consumer crashing and re-subscribing.
+Pod logs showed no restarts, no exceptions, no panics.
+The consumer was healthy and merrily processing events.

 We were looking at the wrong layer entirely.
-The issue wasn't in the consumer code.
-It wasn't in the application logic.
-It was in the Kafka offset metadata — a layer most of the team never thought about at 3 AM.
+The issue wasn't in the consumer code or the application logic.
+It was in the Kafka offset metadata, a layer most of the team never thought about at 3 AM.

 Investigation